bovlb/frc-tips/commands/commandscheduler.md

 When `EventLoop.poll` is called, it runs every registered Runnable.
 Runnables are registered using `EventLoop.bind`.
 By default, the only way `Runnable`s are added to the `CommandScheduler`'s `EventLoop` is by calling one of the binding methods on a `Trigger`.

+{% include note.html content="You can call `Robot.addPeriodic`  to add your own periodic tasks, possibly with a different period.
+Don't rely on being able to use periods shorter than the main loop period of 20ms, because it's all running in the same thread.
+Periodic methods registered with `addPeriodic` are not subject to overrun reporting, so you may not notice if they're causing performance problems.

+If you are confident about thread-safe programming, you could also use [`Notifier`s](https://github.wpilib.org/allwpilib/docs/release/java/edu/wpi/first/wpilibj/Notifier.html)." %}

 ## See also
 * [The Command Scheduler](https://docs.wpilib.org/en/stable/docs/software/commandbased/command-scheduler.html)